 Why Do Some Companies Pay Dividends?

 Dividends are the most visible and direct way that corporations can share profits with stockholders.
-This makes dividend payments attractive to high-income investors—especially if the stock is rising, the company is producing a reliable product and investors see long-term potential in the sector, product, or management team.
+This makes dividend payments attractive to high-income investors—especially if the stock is rising, the company is producing a reliable product and investors see long-term potential in the sector, product or management team.

-If a corporation can attract these types of investors through dividends, the situation is win-win; the investor receives a cut of the company’s profits, the company gets positive PR and a cash injection to reinvest in the company.
+If a corporation can attract these types of investors through dividends, the situation is win-win.
+The investor receives a cut of the company’s profits, the company gets positive PR and a cash injection to reinvest in the company.

-How To Invest in Dividend-Paying Stocks
+How to Invest in Dividend-Paying Stocks

 If you’re looking to collect dividends from your stock purchases, you’ll have to think big—big business, that is.
-Large corporations with a long history of financial stability and low volatility are the most likely to pay out dividends because they are more likely to be in a position where enough capital is stored to handle market fluctuations and keep day-to-day operations running in the event of a bad quarter or two.
+Large corporations with a long history of financial stability and low volatility are the most likely to pay out dividends because they are more likely to be in a position where enough capital is stored to handle market fluctuations and keep day-to-day operations running in the event of a bad quarter.

 Make a list of large companies that you’d like to own a piece of—a great place to start is to think about corporations which produce products that you use in your daily life and whose mission you believe in.

-Some of the current highest dividend-payers on the market include the Apple Hospitality REIT, Equinix, and the Apple Corporation.
+Some of the current highest dividend-payers on the market include the Apple Hospitality REIT, Equinix and the Apple Corporation.

-Step 2: Read the stock’s quote
+Step 2: Read the Stock’s Quote

 You can learn more about the dividends a stock pays out by looking at a stock’s quote.
 A quote is a summarization of all the major information you’ll need to know before you invest.

-Free stock quotes can be found by searching for your stock of choice’s ticker on most of the internet’s top providers of stock and financial news, including Google Finance, Yahoo Finance, and NASDAQ.com.
+Free stock quotes can be found by searching for your stock of choice’s ticker on most of the internet’s top providers of stock and financial news, including Google Finance, Yahoo Finance and NASDAQ.com.